Home » Aldi Finds (Special Buys) » KIRKTON HOUSE Luxury Bed Pillow

 Huntington Home Luxury Bed Pillow

-The Huntington Home Luxury Bed Pillow cost $7.99 at the time of publication.
+The Huntington Home Luxury Bed Pillow, now known as the KIRKTON HOUSE Luxury Bed Pillow, cost $7.99 when I bought it in 2022.
+Aldi sold it again in 2025 for the same price.
 That’s about as cheap as bed pillows get, and it’s certainly a lot less than other down alternative bed pillows on Amazon.

 This is an Aldi Find, so that means it’s only in stores for a short time.
 Each store gets one shipment of pillows, and after they sell out, they’re gone until Aldi decides to bring pillows back, whenever that might be.
 Aldi does not offer online ordering for products that aren’t in stock at your local store.